1. Home: Explore careers

 All fire services have a programme that lets you plan and track your career development.

 You could work your way up to crew manager, watch manager or station manager.
-If you're prepared to move between services, you could become an area manager, a brigade manager or a chief fire officer.

-If you're involved in fire safety and prevention work, you can take professional qualifications leading to membership of the Institution of Fire Engineers (IFE).
+If you're involved in fire safety and prevention work, you can take professional qualifications leading to membership of The Institution of Fire Engineers (IFE).

 Current opportunities